 - 1. From the Application Management area, click on the edit button of the policy you want to monitor. - 2.
-Next, just below the Actions section, click the Email icon to open the Monitoring Notification dialog.
-Add the email addresses for those individuals you wish to have notified when a new violation for this application is encountered. - 3.
+Next, just below the Actions section, click the Email icon to open the Monitoring Notification dialog. - 3.
+Enter an email address manually, and or select any roles you wish to be notified. - 4.
 Click Done, and then Save to save your edits.